 - Sufficient clarity of speech and hearing or other communication capabilities, with or without reasonable accommodation, which permits the employee to communicate effectively;

-- Sufficient manual dexterity with or without reasonable accommodation, which permits the employee to maintain all related clerical records and perform basic janitorial and pool maintenance activities;
+- Sufficient manual dexterity with or without reasonable accommodation, which permits the employee to perform reporting and recording requirements;

-- Sufficient personal mobility and physical reflexes, with or without reasonable accommodation, which permits the employee to perform lifesaving activities, including rescuing swimmers from drowning administering first aid, and to climb ladders;
+- Sufficient personal mobility and physical reflexes, with or without reasonable accommodation, which permits the employee to participate in recreational activities and supervise assigned programs;

-- Ability to stand, walk, bend, crouch or stoop intermittently;
+- Ability to intermittently sit, stand, walk, or stoop;

-- Ability to occasionally lift heavy objects weighing more than 25 pounds.
+- Ability to occasionally lift light objects weighing less than 24 pounds.